NethServer/nethsecurity/packages/snort3/README.md

 ### Disable rules

+A disabled rule is a rule that is not include in the Snort ruleset.

 To disable some rules use the `ns_disabled_rules` option inside UCI.
 The option is a list of rule SIDS.